KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 1. In your command line utility of choice, navigate to the folder in which you want to create the project.
 2. Make sure the `osu-framework`  project template is downloaded by running `dotnet new -i ppy.osu.Framework.Templates`.
-3. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project.
+3. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project. **IMPORTANT: Do not use spaces or hyphens in your project name.
+This does not play nice with the templating system.**
 4. Open the folder, and open `MyNewProjectName.sln` to begin!

 > In addition to the `osu-framework-game` template, a template named `osu-framework-flappy-game` is also available which serves as an example of creating a basic, but feature complete game with `osu-framework`.